 Even though you may not have a Victorian or Contemporary style incorporated into your home exterior design, that doesn’t mean you can’t enjoy the perks of beautiful, architectural detail.
 A lot of homes utilize decorative window trim, brackets, and a recessed panel to add to the distinction of the home design and differentiate the color scheme, providing an eye-pleasing and comforting sense to the home’s overall appearance.

 Color can instantly change the feel of any building or room, all it takes is the right combination.
 A house may feature stripes of green against the staid, white square columns, adding an element of contrast and dimension to the home’s appearance.
-Check out the design of your home, and look for ways to add color variations to your walls, columns/supports, and/or door and window frames.
+Check out the design of your home, and look for ways to add color variations to your walls, column, supports, along with door and window frames.
 You’ll be surprised at what a difference it can make.

 With so much attention paid to the door and the color scheme of the home, it can be very easy to forget about the front porch steps.
 The quality of your front steps, however, can go far in affecting the outward appearance of your home.
 Regardless of whether or not your front steps are wood or concrete, you want to ensure the paint, or cleanliness, of your steps matches that of your porch.
 Whenever you paint or clean the porch, be sure to remember the steps as well.
 This gives your entrance way a harmonious, flowing appearance, and puts your visitors at ease.